premAI-io/prem-utils/README.md

-# prem-connectors
+# 🛠️ Prem Connectors

-🛠️ Prem Connectors in order to interact with all Model Serving and Fine-tuning Providers.
+Connectors in order to interact with all Model Serving and Fine-tuning Providers.